 What is barbeque?
 Barbeque, as we define it, is the act of smoking meat slowly at a low temperature.
 We throw in some hickory shagbark wood and cook the meat through an indirect method.
-By doing this, we achieve tender & flavorful smoked meat.
-When you look into the history of barbecue, you’ll find that it started as a way to take tough cuts of meat and turns it into tender & crave-worthy meat!
-We take great pride in the authentic way we barbecue in each of our restaurants daily – craft barbeque at it’s finest!
+By doing this, we achieve tender and flavorful smoked meat.
+When you look into the history of barbecue, you’ll find that it started as a way to take tough cuts of meat and turns it into tender and crave-worthy meat!
+We take great pride in the authentic way we barbecue in each of our restaurants daily: craft barbeque at its finest!

 It’s not burnt …it’s just bark!
-Bark is the delicious, jerky like crust that forms on the outside of smoked meat from the combination of smoke, seasoning, and low and slow heat.
+Bark is the delicious, jerky-like crust that forms on the outside of smoked meat from the combination of smoke, seasoning, and low and slow heat.
 This forms on the outside and not the inside of meat because it is exposed to both direct heat and oxygen during the smoking process.
-We love bark so much, that we started serving our delicious “full-cut” brisket last year, where we leave all the trimmings on our brisket for extra bark & flavor.
+We love bark so much that we started serving our delicious “full-cut” brisket last year, where we leave all the trimmings on our brisket for extra bark and flavor.
 Mmm… bark…

 Winning the Best Brisket at the Kansas City American Royal BBQ Society Championship.
-It all officially started in 1999 when an award-winning barbeque competition team put their closely guarded recipes and techniques together after winning the competition to found City Barbeque.
-Since then, we follow the same process -smoked on-site by KCBS certified judges—to serve our meats to “score a 9” which is the highest score you can receive in the KCBS American Royal.
-We pride ourselves on consistency & authenticity—it’s our passion!
+It all officially started in 1999 when an award-winning barbeque competition team put their closely guarded recipes and techniques together to found City Barbeque.
+Since then, we follow the same process—everything smoked on-site by KCBS certified judges—to serve our meats that’d “score a 9” (the highest score you can receive in the KCBS American Royal).
+We pride ourselves on consistency and authenticity—it’s our passion!

 What region of BBQ does City Barbeque represent?
-Our menu is inspired by the best barbecue we’ve found, and continue to discover as we “research” (think, barbeque-eating marathons) around the country; but as artisans ourselves, we have also added our own creativity to the process.
-You’ll certainly catch hints of Texas, Kansas City, North Carolina, and Memphis in our ‘que; however, if you ask us what region it represents – it represents the region in which you are eating it because that’s where it was created!
+Our menu is inspired by the best barbecue we’ve found, and continue to discover as we “research” (i.e. barbeque-eating marathons) around the country, but as artisans ourselves, we have also added our own creativity to the process.
+You’ll certainly catch hints of Texas, Kansas City, North Carolina, and Memphis in our ‘que, but if you ask us what region it represents?
+It represents the region in which you are eating it because that’s where it was created!
 Each pitmaster in our joints is responsible for the wholesome, delicious, real barbecue you will enjoy.
-No doubt, folks get pretty riled up when you mention which region has the best bbq, but we love, respect and are inspired by all styles!
+No doubt, folks get pretty riled up when you mention which region has the best BBQ, but we love, respect, and are inspired by all styles!
 We don’t think great barbecue should be limited by geography.
 Be proud—you are eating some of the best barbecue anywhere.